Meet the Directors

 Director of Choirs

-Ginger Storey is currently in her 25th year of teaching choral music.
+Ginger Storey is in her 27th year of teaching choral music.
 After graduating from Hardin-Simmons University in 1995 with a Bachelor of Music Education, she began her career as the assistant choir director at Harlingen HS under the tutelage Sheri Jaffurs before implementing the choir program at Memorial MS in Harlingen.
 After finding success in Harlingen, Mrs. Storey moved back to her West Texas roots to teach in Ector County ISD.
 She was the head choir director at Bowie MS for 15 years before moving to Permian HS as an associate director for 3 years.
-She just completed her first year as the head director at Odessa HS.
+She is in her fourth year as the head director at Odessa HS.
 Under her direction, her choirs have consistently received sweepstakes ratings at UIL Concert and Sight Reading Contest, as well as Superior ratings and “Best in Class” awards at various festivals across the state.
+At OHS, Mrs. Storey directs Chorale and the Varsity Women and she works as producer for Broncho Legacy.

 In addition to teaching, Mrs. Storey enjoys running and cooking.
 She and her husband Alan are members of Crossroads where she is a pianist and vocalist on the Worship Arts Team.
 They live happy lives in Odessa with their Chihuahua Dottie!